 It’s an interesting petition.
 If you’ve read this post, and the preceding five, you’ll see that BUtB’s assertions are…creative, so much so, I feel no need to address them point-by-point.

-Two things to note about the petition, though, it’s curious to see that paragraph five, concerning Judge Praeger, is a cut-and-paste (with a sentence added at the end) from this pamphlet.
-(As I mentioned before, Praeger’s judgement is a minor footnote in the greater tale, since it was immediately and unanimously overruled by the State Supreme Court and the Chief Justice.)
-Arechiga took it from a pamphlet published by the Small Property Owners League of Los Angeles, who were right-leaning conservatives, so I’m glad to see BUtB is willing to consider disparate sources.
+Couple things I will point out, though: first, it’s curious to see that paragraph five, concerning Judge Praeger, is a cut-and-paste (with a sentence added at the end) from this pamphlet.
+Melissa Arechiga snatched the paragraph from a pamphlet published by the Small Property Owners League of Los Angeles, who were right-leaning conservatives, which is rather ironic.
+Ultimately, of course, Praeger’s judgement is a minor footnote in the greater tale, since it was immediately and unanimously overruled by the State Supreme Court and the Chief Justice.

 Secondly, what’s important to note is the meat of the matter, their demands: